rainjs/rainjs/doc/source/server/component_descriptor.rst

   to the client and server-side controllers; the client-side controllers are located in ``<component_folder>/client/js`` and the server-side controllers are located in ``<component_folder>/server/controller``.
+- useSession - indicates if the component needs session.
+The default value is ``false``.

 ------------------
 Intents definition